hannonhill/Webservices-Java-Sample-Project/README.md

 	You should see a successful ant build similar to:

-	C:\Java\workspace\Cascade Webservices>ant
+	$ ant
-	Buildfile: build.xml
+	Buildfile: /Users/bradley/cascade/Webservices-Java-Sample-Project/build.xml

 	clean:
+	   [delete] Deleting directory /Users/bradley/cascade/Webservices-Java-Sample-Project/src/gen

 	generate-stubs:
+	    [mkdir] Created dir: /Users/bradley/cascade/Webservices-Java-Sample-Project/src/gen
-	[wsdl2java] WSDL2Java C:\Java\workspace\Cascade Webservices\src\java\wsdl\asset-
+	[wsdl2java] WSDL2Java /Users/bradley/cascade/Webservices-Java-Sample-Project/src/java/wsdl/asset-operation.wsdl
-	operation.wsdl

 	BUILD SUCCESSFUL
-	Total time: 1 second
+	Total time: 5 seconds

 6.)
 Refresh the project by right clicking on the project and selecting "Refresh".

 At this point Eclipse will re-build the project for you.
 You should not see any red x's on any files (which indicate java compilation errors).

-You should then be able to run the "TestRead" application to ensure the local axis webservices infrastructure can communicate with your Cascade Server instance.
-Remember, that your Cascade instance must be running for the Web Service to execute.
+h3.
+To run an example

+# Open the TestRead class
+# Change the credentials to those of a user that has access to the Base Folder in the Global Area
+# Right click the main() method > Run as... > Java Application